sean3z/cncnet-api/src/server/wol/yr.md

 IPA
 CID
 LCN
-CPT
+CPT - {int}
-CPS - the return value from a function that runs a series of QueryPerformanceFrequency (CPU Speed)????
+CPS - {int} the return value from a function that runs a series of QueryPerformanceFrequency (CPU Speed)????
 MEM
 VID
 ACCO  - todo with MP Game Modes